briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

     property.

-    2. _(2)_ Off-site Stormwater Discharges: Off-site stormwater runoff that discharges to or across the applicant’s development site shall be conveyed through the stormwater conveyance system planned for the development site at its existing peak flow rates during each design storm.
+    2. _(2)_ Off-site Stormwater Discharges: Off-site stormwater runoff that discharges to or across the applicant's development site shall be conveyed through the stormwater conveyance system planned for the development site at its existing peak flow rates during each design storm.
 Off-site flows shall be diverted around stormwater quality control facilities or, if this is not